LUXER ONE BLOG

 • Remote monitoring and diagnostics

-In short, smart lockers are built as an operational system, not just a storage unit.
+In short, automated lockers are built as an operational system, not just a storage unit.

 For growing communities facing rising delivery volume, this distinction becomes critical.
 As package volume continues to increase across multifamily properties, solutions must support efficiency, security, and visibility.